 - i.
 Participants will inform any Person that is the subject of an Investigation as soon as practical and legally permissible of that Investigation, according to the status and specific needs (e.g., forensic considerations) of the Investigation.
 This information will include the legal basis for the Investigation and the conduct or action under Investigation. - ii.
 Participants will provide any Person that has been informed that it is the subject of an Investigation, or that has notified a merger or other transaction or conduct, with reasonable opportunities for meaningful and timely engagement on significant and relevant factual, legal, economic, and procedural issues, according to the status and specific needs of the Investigation. - iii.
-Participants will focus investigative requests on information that they deem may be relevant to the competition issues under review as part of the Investigation.
+Participants will focus investigative requests on information that they deem may be relevant to te competition issues under review as part of the Investigation.
 Participants will provide reasonable time for Persons to respond to requests during Investigations, considering the needs to conduct informed Investigations and avoid unnecessary delay.

-CNMC' informs any Person that is the subject of an Investigation as soon as practically and legally permissible of that Investigation, according to the status and specific needs of the investigation.
+The CNMC informs any Person that is the subject of an Investigation as soon as practically and legally permissible of that Investigation, according to the status and specific needs of the investigation.

-The opening of a formal investigation is notified to all the Parties, so that they can access to the case file and make allegations in any moment.
-During the preliminary investigation, there is no possibility of accessing to the file, but the Parties must be informed about the object of the investigation when are required for information.
+The opening of a formal investigation is notified to all the Parties, so that they can access to the case file and make allegations at any time.
+During the preliminary investigation, there is no possibility of accessing to the file, but the Parties must be informed about the object ofthe investigation when are required for information.
+The Parties involved have permanent access to the file with all the relevant information since the investigation is formally opened.
+The Parties have also the right to submit allegations at any time during the investigation.